 - Remain at the scene.
 Unless you need to leave to seek emergency medical attention, you absolutely need to stay where you are.
 Leaving the scene of an accident is a serious crime in Oklahoma.

 - Exchange information with the other driver(s).
 You need the name, contact information and insurance information for any other motorists involved in the accident.
 Also get names and contact information for any witnesses.

 - Call the police.
 Law enforcement will investigate and then later generate an official police accident report that will contain important details.

 - Don't admit fault.
 Keep your comments at the scene brief and stick to the facts of what happened.
 Even saying "I'm sorry" could be used against you in a potential claim.

-- Take pictures of the scene.
-That includes skid marks, vehicle and property damage, and any visible injuries.
-All of this evidence can be used later to help you get compensation.
+- Take pictures of the crash scene.
+Get photographic evidence of any skid marks, vehicle and property damage, and any visible injuries.
+All of this evidence can be used later to support your claim.

 - Seek medical help as soon as possible.
 Even if you feel fine, you could have an internal injury or traumatic brain injury with delayed-onset symptoms.
-Make sure you tell your medical provider that you were in an accident.
+Make sure you tell your medical provider that you were in a crash.

 - Notify your insurance company.
 You need to promptly inform your insurance carrier that you were in an accident, or they may deny your claim.
-But keep your comments brief and stick to the facts of what happened.
+Be truthful but keep your comments brief and stick to the facts of what happened.